Updated: Sept. 22nd, 2024

 And then there’s cortisol.
 Chronic stress keeps this stress hormone high.
 And stress can come from so many directions.
 It can be physical, psychological, or physiological, caused by situations big and small.
 You probably know that when a major trauma happens – you lose your job, go through a divorce, have an accident, or lose someone you love – your stress levels will be high.
 But did you know that even too much caffeine can spike your cortisol levels and put your body on high alert?

-That’s why it’s so important to pay attention to everything that’s happening, the small things as well as those big events and issues.
+That’s why it’s so important to pay attention to the small things as well as big events and issues.
 Functional medicine is all about getting to the root causes, and that’s what I’m talking about here.
 You’ll hear a lot about adrenal dysfunction and thyroid dysfunction and their impact on weight loss — but those conditions are the dramatic end result of a lot of smaller problems that went unrecognized for far too long.

 The first step is recognizing that a problem might be building.
 To do so, you have to pay attention to more than your weight.
 There are a lot of other symptoms that can clue you in to the fact that weight loss resistance may be looming.